 The Livery were delighted to welcome the Ship’s Company to the 2012 September Dinner at the Apothecaries Hall where Cdr.
 Dunn recounted the more interesting and less well-known facts of the deployment.
 Jerry Appleyard, 2012 Master, presented the submarine with the Upholders Uckers Cup – currently held in the wardroom on board.

 More recently, after an extensive overhaul, HMS Triumph has deployed again in June 2016.

-Triumph’s current Commanding Officer is Commander David Filtness, Royal Navy.
+Triumph’s Commanding Officer in 2021 is Commander Gareth Batsford, Royal Navy.

 The second submarine named ‘Upholder’ was built by VSEL for the Royal Navy and launched by Her Royal Highness the Duchess of Kent on 2nd December 1986.

 Her first Captain was Lieutenant Commander G.A.R.
 McCready, M.B.E., R.N., who was appointed in Command of HMS Upholder in November 1987.

 After much deliberation she was also allowed to sail under Wanklyn’s crest, not the official one.
 She was commissioned on 9th June, 1990.

 The Worshipful Company immediately adopted the new HMS Upholder as soon as she was commissioned and presented Lt.
 Cdr.
 McCready and the Ship’s Company with a silver model of the first HMS Upholder which was displayed in the submarine’s Trophy Cabinet throughout her Commission.